qbead/qbeadWebsite/content/book/quickstart.md

 Doing this will overwrite the preloaded sketch that came on your SpinWheel.
 If you want your SpinWheel to have the sketch that was preloaded on the SpinWheel again, simply open the [`SpinWheelStockFirmware`](/codedoc/examples/SpinWheelStockFirmware) example and upload it.

 In future SpinWheel activities, you will be writing new programs to animate the SpinWheel.
-To transfer a program from your computer to your SpinWheel, simply connect your SpinWheel to your computer, open the code of your new program in the Arduino software and press the upload button.
+To transfer a program from your computer to your SpinWheel, simply connect your SpinWheel to your computer, change the switch to "USB", open the code of your new program in the Arduino software and press the upload button.

 Congratulations!
 You are now ready to continue with the rest of the SpinWheel activities!